Back To Search Results

 Fetal Skull Diameters

-There are six distinguished longitudinal fetal skull diameters:
+There are 6 distinguished longitudinal fetal skull diameters:

 1. Suboccipito-bregmatic: from the center of anterior fontanelle (bregma) to the occipital protuberance, measuring 9.5 cm.
-This is the presenting diameter in vertex presentation.
+This is the diameter presented in the vertex presentation.

 2. Suboccipito-frontal: from the anterior part of bregma to the occipital protuberance, measuring 10 cm

 4. Submento-bregmatic: from the center of the bregma to the angle of the mandible, measuring 9.5 cm.
-This is the presenting diameter in face presentation where the neck is hyperextended.
+This is the diameter in the face presentation where the neck is hyperextended.

 6. Occipito-mental: from the midpoint between fontanelles and the tip of the chin, measuring 13.5 cm.
 It is the presenting diameter in brow presentation.